Smilax: Uses

 An extract from the roots of some species – most significantly Jamaican sarsaparilla (S. ornata) – is used to make the sarsaparilla drink and other root beers, as well as herbal drinks like the popular Baba Roots from Jamaica.
 Two species, S. domingensis and S. havanensis, are used in a traditional soda-like Cuban beverage called pru.
 The roots may also be used in soups or stews.
 The young shoots can be eaten raw or cooked and are said to taste like asparagus, and the berries can be eaten both raw and cooked.
 Stuffed smilax pancake, or fúlíng jiābǐng (茯苓夾餅 (茯苓夹饼)), is a traditional snack from the Beijing region.
 S. glabra is used in Chinese herbology.
 It is also a key ingredient in the Chinese medical dessert guīlínggāo, which makes use of its property to set certain kinds of jelly.

 The powdered roots of Jamaican sarsaparilla are known as Rad.
 Sarzae.
 Jam. in pharmacy and are used as a traditional medicine for gout in Latin American countries.
 Köhler's Medicinal Plants of 1887 discusses the American sarsaparilla (S. aristolochiifolia), but as early as about 1569, in his treatise devoted to syphilis, the Persian scholar Imad al-Din Mahmud ibn Mas‘ud Shirazi gave a detailed evaluation of the medical properties of chinaroot.

 Diosgenin, a steroidal sapogenin, is reported from S. menispermoidea.
 Other active compounds reported from various greenbrier species are parillin (also sarsaparillin or smilacin), sarsapic acid, sarsapogenin and sarsaponin.

-Due to the nectar-rich flowers, species like S. medica and S. officinalis are also useful honey plants.
+Due to the nectar-rich flowers, species like S. aristolochiifolia, S. bona-nox, S. tamnoides (S. medica is a synonym for all three of these species) and S. officinalis are also useful honey plants.

-The common floral decoration smilax is Asparagus asparagoides.
+A common floral decoration sometimes called "smilax" is Asparagus asparagoides, which may look similar to real Smilax but is not closely related.

+In 18th-century England, a type of beer called china-ale was made by infusing china-root (S. glabra) and coriander seeds in ale.